 Detail type codes and values

 For each clarification code the Buyer can provide details to assist in the correction.
 For example, if an invoice contains the wrong Buyers VAT number then the Buyer can provide the correct number in the Invoice Response.
+When a textual clarification that includes information about the correct values is not sufficient but the correct values need to be provided in a structured way that information can be given by providing a type code that identifies the information type and the correct value.

 The detail type code for each data type shall be the business term identifier of the referenced document that shall be corrected, and the detail value shall be the value that the Buyer proposes as the correct one.